mariobecerra/computer_science_msc_dissertation/README.md

 2. cd to `latex` directory.

 3. Folder has a Makefile, so all you have to do is execute the command `make all`

+### To compile on the cloud

+Go to https://v2.overleaf.com/read/dscncbsfvjvf and compile.
+This version may not reflect most recent changes because I have to manually pull changes from the repository and I don't do this with every single commit.

 ### R scripts